1: It always starts. Once Upon a time

 "Mommy."

-Zyan gently pulled the covers up to Isabella's chin and smoothed the blankets out.
+Zyon gently pulled the covers up to Isabella's chin and smoothed the blankets out.
 "You're going to go to sleep and let the pieces fall into place, Izzie."

-Zyan wasn't the well-loved orange cat stuffed animal that Izzie had carried in her bag with her.
+Zyon wasn't the well-loved orange stuffed cat that Izzie had carried in her bag with her.
 He was a little man covered with dark coarse hair; his skin was as green as grass, and his eyes were the brightest blue found in nature.
-His nails were long and came to a sharp point.
+His nails were long, coming to sharp points.
 A slight underbite deformed his jaw.
 He was small in height, as he was no taller than the five-year-old he was there to protect.
-His magic made it so that Isabella was the only one that could see or hear him, which would be a favor to them both being in this new land.
-Unlike the Winding Woods, where humans and creatures lived together, this new land only seemed to have humans and was doubtful that they would understand what a Boggle was, let alone allow him to be by a small child, as his sweet Izzie.
-He had pledged that he would do everything he could to keep her safe – even if that meant bringing her to a place that he knew nothing about.
-He loved the little girl as if she was his own.
+His magic made it so that Isabella was the only one who could see or hear him, which would be a favor to them both being in this new land.
+He was able to manipulate his size,

 Izzie drifted off to sleep, hugging the little cat as she softly snored with all the other children innocently dreaming in the room.
-Finn took his post on the edge of the bed, watching everything moving outside of the window.
+Zyon took his post on the edge of the bed, watching everything moving outside of the window.
 He would keep every person, every shadow away from his little princess.
 He did not sleep.

-Copyright © 2021 Dani Swanson - All Rights Reserved.
+Copyright © 2024 Dani Swanson - All Rights Reserved.

 Powered by GoDaddy